dcppc/2018-july-workshop/docs/agenda.md

 09:00 - Welcome remarks

+09:20 - Alastair Thomson - "What is HL(NHLBI) Data Stage"

-09:20 - Lightning talks: The awesome things you have accomplished in the past.
+09:40 - Lightning talks: The awesome things you have accomplished in the past.

 _To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-july-workshop/issues/).
 Each speaker will have 5 minutes to present and 3 minutes for Q&A._